JuliaDynamics/TimeseriesSurrogates.jl/docs/src/index.md

 ![](surroplot.png)

+`TimeseriesSurrogates` is a Julia package for generating surrogate timeseries.
+It is part of [JuliaDynamics](https://juliadynamics.github.io/JuliaDynamics/), a GitHub organization dedicated to creating high quality scientific software.

 If you are new to this method of [surrogate time series](https://en.wikipedia.org/wiki/Surrogate_data_testing), feel free to read the [What is a surrogate?](@ref) page.

 ## API